Starburst Galaxy

 • Daily: Enter a time in the format hh:mm, then specify AM or PM.

-• Weekly: Enter a time in the format hh:mm, specify AM or PM, then select a day of the week.
+• Weekly: Enter a time in the format hh:mm, specify AM or PM, then select one or more days of the week.

 • Monthly: Enter a time in the format hh:mm, specify AM or PM, then select a date.